polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 Depending upon your paranoia level, you might just send your public key in an email, which is considered insecure - Or you might need to physically meet the person whom you want to communicate with, and give him a USB stick with your public key, which is considered full paranoia level.
-The latter might be important if you fear what's often referred to as a _"man in the middle attack"_, where some malicious agent, takes your public key, and gives a bogus and fake public key to the other party.
+The latter might be important if you fear what's often referred to as a _"man in the middle attack"_, where some malicious adversary, takes your public key, and gives a bogus and fake public key to the other party.
 This results in that the man in the middle can intercept your communication, decrypt it, and re-encrypt it with your public key, before he or she sends it to you - In addition to that he can use a similar mechanism to impersonate your signatures,